abhijeet007rocks8/Dev-Scripts/Python/Dice_Rolling-Game/Readme.md

  ## Installing Dependencies

+ - Python 3 and above kit should work fine.
- - No external dependencies, uses inbuilt module random.
+ - No external dependencies, uses inbuilt module `random`.

 </br>

- ## &nbsp;How to Run
+ ## Quick Start

  - Clone this repo in your local machine.
- - Open Shell and go to the root of the cloned directory
+ - Start Terminal and go to the root of the local directory.
- - run `python dice_roll_sim.py`
+ - Run `python dice_roll_sim.py`

  </br>